 The cycling world has become infatuated with aerodynamics.
 One particular brand even goes as far as to state that aero is everything.
-While that might not technically be 100 per cent accurate, an aerodynamic helmet certainly has its benefits, a notion reiterated by the fact that the majority of the WorldTour peloton utilise aero helmets for all but the hilliest of days.
+While that might not technically be 100 per cent accurate, the best aero helmets certainly provide benefits, a notion reiterated by the fact that the majority of the WorldTour peloton utilise aero helmets for all but the hilliest of days.

 In that time, the aero road helmet has fast become a common sight on the heads of road cyclists of all abilities, as riders are sold on the prospect of higher speeds for fewer watts – cycling’s holy grail if you will.